Skip to main content

 Never Miss a Trend AgainJoin over 1 million marketers to get social news, trends, and tips right to your inbox!Email Address

-Why Did the TikTok Ban Happen?
+Why is the TikTok Ban Happening?

-The ban stems from long-standing national security concerns about ByteDance's control of TikTok.
+The potential ban stems from long-standing national security concerns about ByteDance's control of TikTok.
 U.S. officials worry about these main issues:

 • Data privacy: The government argues ByteDance could be compelled to share American user data with Chinese authorities.